-Colour selection should form a key part of the landscape design approach.
-Conventionally, a light grey or off-white colour has been considered to achieve the best balance between minimising visibility and visual impacts when seen against the sky.
-However, alternative colour mixes should be considered and tested as part of the landscape design assessment.
+Colour selection forms a key part of the landscape design approach.
+Conventionally, a light grey or off-white colour is considered to achieve the best balance between minimising visibility and visual impacts when seen against the sky.
 For multiple wind farm groups or wind farm extensions, the colour of turbines should be considered for the combined visual effect.
 Light grey can relate positively to a range of backdrops seen within different views of, and in different, weather conditions.

-5.5 Turbine lighting
+Turbine lighting